Icelk/kvarn-auth/README.md

 **⚠️ Warning: This crate has not been audited.
 All dependencies I use have.
 Use at your own risk.**

 > I do however personally use this for production systems.

+# Front-end usage

+A small [JS library](lib.mjs) is provided for logging in and out and to get the current status of the user.
+See it and it's docs for more details.